techie-joe/core-dev/_includes/preview.md

 ![Featured image](https://techie-joe.github.io/core/images/299-400x300.jpg){: .float-right.ml-4.mb-4 width=400 height=400 }

-Writing an article can be exciting when you can add few things here and there.
+Welcome to the tour!
+This demo provide a glimpse of the theme's appearance.
 The `big-first` class will enlarge the first letter of a paragraph.
-While `text-justify` neatly aligns your text to its container.
+While the `text-justify` class will neatly align your texts to its container.
 To nudge the first line of a paragraph, use the `indent` class.
 Indentation gives a sense of order and clarity, making an article easier to read.
 Include images and [hyperlinks](#){: onclick="event.preventDefault();" } to make things more engaging.
 {: .text-justify.big-first }

 **Leave whitespace between paragraphs for clarity.**

-**You’ll notice some gibberish text in this demo.** It's simply placeholder content, added to help you visualize how the layout, spacing, and typography will appear once real content is in place.
-The text itself doesn't carry any meaning, it's just there to fill the empty areas and make the overall design feel balanced and complete.
-Each line and section tells a “different story”, though none of it is meant to be understood literally.
+**You may notice some gibberish text in this demo.** It's just a placeholder content added to help you visualize how the layout, spacing and typography will appear once real content is in place.
+The text itself doesn't carry any meaning, it's simply there to fill the empty areas and make the overall design feel balanced and complete.
+Each line and section tells something, though none of it is meant to be understood literally.
 It's more of a creative illusion, a way to showcase how color, contrast, and structure come together to create a theme.
 It honors the “look and feel”, a metaphor for how design can shift and vary in perspective.
 That's the beauty of visual design.
 Every layout tells its own silent story, even when the words themselves mean nothing at all.
 {: .indent.text-justify.text-grey }

-> Have a look at [the legacy](legacy) for the classic demo page.
+> Open [the legacy](legacy) for the classic demo page.

 ---